RobotLearning/traj-gen-and-tracking/README.md

 Theoretical TODO:

-- Derive again the tracking LQR.
-Why is cost function quadratic function of x0?
 - Derive Kalman filter from minimum variance and derive seperation principle.
 - Read some more ILC papers
 - Read robotics book up to control chapters